gnss-sdr/gnss-sdr/README.md

  |-----utils    <- some utilities (e.g. Matlab scripts).
 ~~~~~~

 By default, you will be in the 'master' branch of the Git repository, which corresponds to the lastest stable release.
-If you want to try the latest developments, you can use the 'next' branch by doing:
+If you want to try the latest developments, you can use the 'next' branch by going to the newly created gnss-sdr folder doing:

 ~~~~~~
 $ git checkout next